kchain-solutions/aptos-sample-tx/README.md

 ### Interact with the contract

-All the parameter and dependendecies are defined in `Move.toml`
+All the parameters and dependendecies are defined in `Move.toml`

 1. Initial Setup**
 Initialize your Aptos CLI wallet and configure your environment.